Jnix2007/thebasetrix/README.md

 *"initializing with blockchain data... the basetrix has you..."*

-The basetrix is a matrix-style visualization of realtime Base chain activity
+The Basetrix is a visualization of realtime Base chain activity using a Flashblocks-aware Base Node RPC endpoint.

-watch the digital rain of actual transactions, blocks, and addresses flowing down your screen
+Watch the digital rain of actual transactions, blocks, and addresses flowing down your screen.
+Be still, and know that we're all gonna make it.
+Base is for everyone.

 ## what it does

-this creates a calming matrix rain effect where each falling character represents real base blockchain activity. the streams show live transaction hashes, wallet addresses, block data, and gas usage from base sepolia.
+Each falling character represents real Base chain activity.
+The streams show live transaction hashes, wallet addresses, block data, and gas usage from base mainnet.

 each column displays different types of blockchain data:
 - transaction hashes from live base transactions